-As of September 30, 2004, John M. Thornton, who is our Chairman of the Board and Chief Financial Officer and his spouse, Director Sally B. Thornton, beneficially owned 2,699,959 shares of common stock or approximately 23.86% of our outstanding common stock.
+As of March 31, 2005, John M. Thornton, who is our Chairman of the Board and Chief Financial Officer and his spouse, Director Sally B. Thornton, beneficially owned 2,699,959 shares of common stock or approximately 19.95% of our outstanding common stock.
 Our directors and executive officers as a whole, own approximately 30% of our outstanding common stock.
-Laurus Master Funds Ltd. may acquire up to 5,145,714 shares of common stock in the aggregate, which would amount to approximately 31% of our outstanding common stock, assuming Laurus converts its promissory note in the original principal amount of \$3,000,000, into approximately 4,285,714 shares of common stock, and assuming it exercises a warrant for 1,060,000 shares of common stock.
+Assuming John H. Harland Company exercises its warrant for 321,428 shares of common stock, it would hold an aggregate of 2,464,284 shares of common stock or approximately 17.79% of our outstanding common stock.
+Laurus Master Funds Ltd. may acquire up to 5,145,714 shares of common stock in the aggregate, which would amount to approximately 28% of our outstanding common stock, assuming Laurus converts its promissory note in the original principal amount of \$3,000,000, into approximately 4,285,714 shares of common stock.
 Because the Laurus promissory note is subject to anti-dilution provisions and accrues interest which may be converted into common stock, Laurus could acquire an even greater number of shares of common stock than described.